-Have you ever wondered what is the difference between gorgonzola and blue cheese?
+I’d often heard Gorgonzola mentioned but blue cheese mentioned more often.
+They looked the same and tasted similar when I ordered them on items at restaurants.
 For a long time I was confused about the various blue cheeses.
 It turns out that Gorgonzola is just one of many types of blue cheese.
 The main difference between the different types of blue cheese is the region or country that they are made in or what type of milk is used to make the cheese.
 Generally they all use penicillium bacteria in the manufacturing process.
 This bacteria which is harmless to humans is what gives all of the blue cheeses its distinctive flavor and blue veining.
 For pairing with wine, blue cheese needs a sweeter bold wine to match up well with the strong salty and savory blue cheese flavor.
 Port and sherry are great choices.
 It’s difficult to compare the flavor of say Gorgonzola to Roquefort since the variations of blue cheeses have variations themselves and can usually range from strong to mild within a single variation.
 Continue reading to learn more about the various popular types of blue cheese.

 Gorgonzola Blue Cheese